deminearchiver/Obtainium/README.md

 - [ ] Create pull request templates
 - [ ] Set up discussions
 - [ ] Start accepting open-source contributions
-- [ ] Consider choosing a different name for the app to further deviate from the original project
+- [x] ~~Consider choosing a different name for the app to further deviate from the original project~~
 - [ ] Set up [**Renovate CLI**](https://github.com/renovatebot/renovate)
   - [ ] Install [**Renovate**](https://github.com/apps/renovate) GitHub app in this repository
+- [ ] Start providing build APKs via CI
+  - [ ] Set up GitHub actions
+  - [ ] Set up a Telegram channel to act as the CI feed

 ### Miscellaneous

+Features not directly related to the project or not urgently needed.

 - [ ] Create a website for the app
+  - [ ] Change website link in [`README.md`](README.md)
+  - [ ] Change website link throughout the GitHub repository
+  - [ ] Change website link inside of the app

 ## About